awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-enable-ddb-encrypt.md

   Type: String

-  Description: \(Required\) The ARN of the CMK you want to use to encrypt the DynamoDB table you specify in the `TableName` parameter\.
+  Description: \(Required\) The ARN of the customer managed key you want to use to encrypt the DynamoDB table you specify in the `TableName` parameter\.
 + TableName

   Type: String